 July 11, 1657

-Birth of Friedrich I in Königsberg, Germany (now in Poland).
+Birth of Friedrich I in Königsberg, Germany (now in Russia).
 Friedrich was the first king of Prussia and the Elector of Brandenburg.
-The University of Halle was founded during his reign as was the Academy of Sciences.
+The University of Halle was founded during his reign, as was the Academy of Sciences.

 July 11, 1662